PaulHalloran/S2P3Rv2.0/README.md

 - Obtain your chosen bathymetry file in netcdf format.
 The global simulations in Halloran et al., 2020 use the ETOPO1 product ETOPO1_Bed_g_gmt4.nc (obtained from https://www.ngdc.noaa.gov/mgg/global/relief/ETOPO1/data/bedrock/grid_registered/netcdf/)

-edit the first 7 lines in tides_bathymetry.py to specify the domain you want the model to run for and the horizonal resolution
+edit the first 7 lines in tides_bathymetry.py to specify the domain you want the model to run for and the horizontal resolution
 (lines copied below for illustration)

 ```